 The following year, 1850, the News reported that the fair’s “especial patrons consisted of the most riotous and dissolute characters in the neighbourhood, the [railway] navvies forming a large proportion.
 The authorities withheld their countenance from the concern so that the parties who thought fit to visit the scene had it all to themselves.
 Fighting and drunkenness formed the substance of the proceedings.”
 It was just as bad in 1851: “The amount of dissipation was quite sufficient to excite and to justify a desire that this excuse for riot and profligacy should be suppressed.”9

-The “annual saturnalia” of the Fair on White Rock in 1852 had constables in private clothes in attendance, on the lookout for gambling, which the mayor had ruled unlawful.10
+The “annual saturnalia” of the Fair on White Rock in 1852 had police constables in private clothes in attendance, on the lookout for gambling, which the mayor had ruled unlawful.10

 The navvies moved on from 1852, but the fair remained a problem.
-It entered its last phase in 1858, when building work at White Rock and hostility from the owner of the ground, Wastel Brisco, forced it to move to farmland where Manor Road is today.
+It entered its last phase in 1858, when building work started at White Rock and hostility from the owner of the ground, Wastel Brisco, forced it to move to farmland where Manor Road is today.
 This was part of Mount Pleasant Farm, owned by Henry Wyatt, a retired London brewer who had been in conflict with Hastings Council for trying to block footpaths on his extensive property.

-TB Brett reported that in 1858 “it was hoped that this degenerated fair had died out for the want of a place to hold it.”11 The News said “The fair had gotten to be neither useful nor ornamental, but simply a rendezvous for the dissipated and vicious.”12
+Thomas Brett reported that in 1858 “it was hoped that this degenerated fair had died out for the want of a place to hold it.”11 The News said “The fair had gotten to be neither useful nor ornamental, but simply a rendezvous for the dissipated and vicious.”12

 But the fair lived on, and in July 1860 the local magistrates discussed “this abomination”, and whether it could be prosecuted for some offence relating to the sale of alcohol.13 The law was unclear, however, so the fair proceeded as usual that year.
 Twelve months later, in July 1861, the magistrates took a harder line, issuing a notice that all parties selling “excisable liquors” at the “illegal fair” would be prosecuted.14 But the fair promoters ignored the notice, claiming they had received the sanction of the excise authorities.
 That was not true, however, and after the fair took place the Board of Inland Revenue threatened to take proceedings – but it was too late to find the offenders.